occivink/kakoune-gdb/README.md

 ## Setup

 Add `gdb.kak` to your autoload dir: `~/.config/kak/autoload/`, or source it manually.
-Optionally, add `gdb-helper.kak` to get higher-level commands meant to simplify the workflow.

 This script has hard dependencies on `gdb` (>= 7.12) and `socat`, as well as the usual POSIX environment.
 There is also on optional dependency on `rr`.